miios/Epitech-extension/README.md

   How to use it ?
 =

-Google Chrome   -->  You just need to download this project and go on tool/Extension and add an extension.
+Google Chrome   -->  You just need to download this project and go on tool/Extension, npm run build on it and add an extension on your chrome.
+Then select the build version and that's it.

-Mozilla Firefox -->  Coming Soon.

 When the Project is added to your navigator, you need to enter your entire auto-login link.
 You can get it at this adress : ||  https://intra.epitech.eu/admin/autolog.  ||